pitukepe/ExcelMaster_App/README.md

 * `Excel Cleaner` - allows the user to clean an Excel table. (remove duplicates / remove empty values)
 * `Excel Pivot Creator` - allows the user to create simple pivot tables, all saved on a new sheet of the original Excel file.
 * `Excel Graph Plotter` - allows the user to plot a simple graph based on the specified columns of an Excel table.
-* `Excel Formula Applier` - allows the user to input and apply Excel formulas. (❗still in the development stage❗)
+* `Excel Formula Applier` - allows the user to input and apply Excel formulas. (❗yet to be developed❗)

 #### Excel Cleaner Page
 <img width="514" alt="Screenshot 2024-09-05 at 13 51 02" src="https://github.com/user-attachments/assets/3ac3362f-8fb0-46b2-925b-38b06c289fd4"></br>